 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
 Approved by MSEC 12/7/21.

-Click here to see the supplemental resources for this guideline. f comments about this guideline, please contact Jennifer_Hampton@ykhc.org
+f comments about this guideline, please contact Jennifer_Hampton@ykhc.org